 APA Style Guides Online

-- UBC Library's APA Style Guide (pdf)
+- UBC Library's APA Style Guide (PDF)

-- Diana Hacker | Social Sciences: Documenting Sources
+- Social Sciences: Documenting Sources (Diana Hacker)

-- Purdue OWL APA Formatting and Style Guide
+- APA Formatting and Style Guide (Purdue OWL)

 APA Style Guide In Print

 Modern Languages Association (MLA) style is one of several styles for academic citation.
 It is used in the humanities, especially English.
-The examples in this guide cover the more common sources only.
-For more detailed information, refer to the MLA Handbook for Writers of Research Papers (7th ed) available in the reference and the circulation collections at LB 2369.G53 2009.

 MLA Style Guides Online

-- UBC Library's MLA Style Guide (pdf)
+- MLA Style Guide (UBC Library pdf)

-- Humanities: Documenting Sources by Diana Hacker
+- Humanities: Documenting Sources (Diana Hacker)

-- Purdue OWL MLA Formatting and Style Guide
+- MLA Formatting and Style Guide (Purdue OWL)

 - Frequently Asked Questions About MLA Style